Unmentionable (1991) is a collection of 9 hi-lo short stories by iconic Australian author Paul Jennings.

 This story is somewhat divided in two — the first Battle is the near death experience after the narrator is covered in gunk.

-The second half of the story is the battle against every bit of rubbish which wants to stick to him.
+The second half of the story is the big struggle against every bit of rubbish which wants to stick to him.
 This is the Muck Monster trope.
 Except there’s no environmental message.
 This is pure gross-out slapstick comedy.

-After the taxi battle, the revelation is that the earring is what’s attracting rubbish.
+After the taxi big struggle, the revelation is that the earring is what’s attracting rubbish.
 He gets the earring back from the taxi driver.

 The new plan, which belongs to the bookended story set at school, is to take the earring to school in a jar (apparently if it’s inside a glass jar it doesn’t attract rubbish), and hope to get it confiscated so that the mean teacher will become covered in rubbish.